schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/flash_esp.md

       the power supply, possibly by plugging in the USB cable.
 3. Release the `BOOT` button.

+## Free UART0

+You must disconnect a peripheral from UART0 to flash the ESP32, as [UART0 is used](../hardware/limitations.md#using-uart0) to interact with the bootloader.

+Exception: An ESP32-S3 board is connected through the native USB port to the PC attempting to interact with the bootloader.

 ## Write to Flash Memory

 The actual procedure to flash the ESP32 depends on the tool used.
 Click on the